 The tower is often referred to as the "Ellis Island of the South."
 The U.S. government purchased this Miami landmark from a newspaper in 1957 and began using it to process the flood of Cuban refugees seeking asylum from the Castro regime in the 1960s and 70s.

-Currently, the tower stands empty.
 In 1997, it was purchased by the Cuban American National Foundation who embarked upon a massive renovation program aimed at restoring the tower to its former glory and cultivating it as a historical landmark.
-It is set to reopen on May 20, 2002, the 100th anniversary of Cuba's independence from Spain.

 When the $40 million renovation is complete, visitors will be treated to a courtyard of native Cuban plants, a library and research center, and an interactive museum aimed at helping contemporary society understand the plight of Cuban immigrants.
 The museum includes a virtual reality experience simulating the journey as they navigated the stormy seas between Cuba and South Florida in poorly constructed rafts.

 That's the end of our walking tour of the waterfront region.
-Hopefully, you've learned something new about our fair city during your stroll.
-If you'd like some ideas on other spots to visit in Miami, take a look at our Attractions subject page.
+Hopefully, you've learned something new about the fair city during your stroll.